jesselessa/jessbook/README.md

 Now that the database is set up, you can run the project locally by following these steps :

-1. Open your terminal and navigate to the location where you want the local repository to be copied
+1. Open your terminal and navigate to the location where you want the local repository to be copied.
-2. Clone the repository : `git clone https://github.com/jesselessa/jessbook.git`
+2. Clone the repository : `git clone https://github.com/jesselessa/jessbook.git`.
-3. Navigate to the project directory : `cd jessbook`
+3. Navigate to the project directory : `cd jessbook`.
 4. Inside the project directory :
-   - Run the application in development mode : `npm run dev`
+   - Run the application in development mode : `npm run dev`.
-   - Start the server to connect it to the database : `npm start`
+   - Start the server to connect it to the database : `npm start`.
-5. Open http://localhost:5173 in your web browser to view the live application
+5. Open http://localhost:5173 in your web browser to view the live application.

 ## Getting Started with Vite